 - Currency Risk.
 The value in U.S. dollars of a Fund's or an Underlying ETF's non-U.S.-dollar-denominated foreign investments will be affected by changes in currency exchange rates.
 The U.S. dollar value of a foreign security decreases when the value of the U.S. dollar rises against the foreign currency in which the security is denominated and increases when the value of the U.S. dollar falls against such currency. - Political and Economic Risk.
 The economies of many countries may not be as developed as the U.S. economy and may be subject to significantly different forces.
 Political, economic or social instability and development, expropriation or confiscatory taxation, and limitations on the removal of funds or other assets could also adversely affect the value of portfolio investments.
 Certain foreign companies may be subject to sanctions, embargoes, or other governmental actions that may impair or otherwise limit the ability to invest in, receive, hold or sell, the securities of such companies.
 These factors may affect the value of investments in those companies.
-In addition, certain companies may be government has identified as state sponsors of terrorism.
+In addition, certain companies may operate in, or have dealings with, countries that the U.S. Government has identified as state sponsors of terrorism.
 As a result, such companies may be subject to specific constraints or regulations under U.S. law and, additionally, may be subject to negative investor perception, either of which could adversely affect such companies' performance. - Regulatory Risk.
 Foreign companies may not be registered with the SEC and are generally not subject to the regulatory controls and disclosure requirements imposed on U.S. issuers, and, as a consequence, there is generally less publicly available information about foreign securities than is available about U.S. securities.
 Foreign companies may not be subject to uniform accounting, auditing or financial reporting standards, corporate governance practices or requirements comparable to those applicable to U.S. companies.
 Therefore, financial information about foreign companies may be incomplete, or may not be comparable to the information available on U.S. companies.
 Income from foreign securities owned by the Funds or Underlying ETFs may be reduced by a withholding tax at the source, which tax would reduce dividend income payable to Fund shareholders or, in the case of an Underlying ETF, to the applicable Fund.
 There is generally less government supervision and regulation of securities exchanges, brokers, dealers and listed companies in foreign countries than in the U.S., thus increasing the risk of delayed settlements of portfolio transactions or loss of certificates for portfolio securities.
 Foreign markets may also have different clearance and settlement procedures.
-If a Fund or an Underlying ETF to miss attractive investment opportunities or a potential liability to the Fund's or Underlying ETF's assets are uninvested and could cause the Fund or Underlying ETF to miss attractive investment opportunities or a potential liability to the Fund or Underlying ETF's or Underlying ETF's used to securities.
+If a Fund or an Underlying ETF is assets are uninvested and could cause the Fund or Underlying ETF to miss attractive investment opportunities or a potential liability to the Fund or Underlying ETF arising out of the Fund's or Underlying ETF's inability to fulfill a contract to sell such securities.